 Bronx-Westchester Christmas Bird Count

-The 101st Bronx-Westchester Christmas Bird Count found 120 species and 36482 individuals on Sunday, December 22, 2024.
-118 participants braved a cold and windy day with a low of 13 degrees and a high of only 22 degrees.
-Winds were out of the NorthWest,10-20 mph.
-Still water was mainly open and moving water was open.
+The 102nd Bronx-Westchester Christmas Bird Count found 115 species and xxxxx individuals on Sunday, December 28, 2025.
+1xx participants braved cooler than average temperatures with a low of 18 F and a high of only 33 F. Winds varied from 0 to 12 mph starting from the N, changing to SSW.
+Still water froze two days before the count, moving water was open.

 Highlights